Milam, India

-Milam is the last village situated in Johar valley of Pithoragarh district in the state of Uttarakhand, India.
-The river Gori Ganga originates from Milam Glacier and flows past the village to meet with Kali ganga at Jauljibi.
+Milam (or Meelam) is the last village situated in Johar valley of Pithoragarh district in the state of Uttarakhand, India.
+The river Gori Ganga originates from Milam Glacier, flows past the village and through the Johar Valley inhabited by Shauka and Nitwal people, and meets with Kali Ganga River at Jauljibi.

+"Munsiari-Bugdiar-Milam Road" (MBMR), being constructed by the BRO as part of the India–China Border Roads (ICBRs) with expected completion date of March 2026, provides access to Milam from the district sub-division headquarter Munsiari.

 Historical trade with Tibet

 Milam is on a route over high mountain passes (Unta Dhura, Jandi Dhura and Kingribingri Dhura) to Gyanima mandi in Tibet.
 The border is closed since the Sino-Indian War of 1962, and Milam is now a ghost village with very few inhabitants.
 Before the war, it used to be a trade center bustling with 500 families.
 As of now all trade with Tibet is stopped and the families have settled in Munsiyari and other places in the lower ranges.
 In summer months very few people go there and cultivate medicinal plants, high altitude Buckwheat and Jambhu.
 Tibetan merchants visited this place and traded in Borax, precious stones, Pashmina and salt.
 The inhabitants of Milam too travelled along with pack mules to Tibet.
 They took rice, cotton clothes, jaggery, sugar, etc. to sell in Tibetan markets.
 The famous pandit-explorers Nain Singh and Kishan Singh who mapped Tibet territory belong to this village.